Families of victims speak to Bulger with anger, emotion, forgiveness

 Bulger, 84, who faces life in prison at his sentencing Thursday morning, declined to address the court or the families.
 He did not make eye contact with them.

 During a final chapter in the life of a mobster whose rise and fall were as convoluted as any Hollywood script, the families of his victims described Bulger variously as a coward, a rat and even Satan in the emotional first day of his sentencing hearing.

 Steve Davis, fighting back tears and gasping for breath, struggled to address the court.
 His wife stepped up to help him utter the words that he said he had been holding inside for three decades.
 The judge asked him to take his time.

-“This man has built up so much hate in my heart, I’d like to strangle him myself,” said Davis, whose sister Debra was allegedly strangled by Bulger.
-Her remains were exhumed from a shallow grave.
+“This man has built up so much hate in my heart, I’d like to strangle him myself,” said Davis, whose sister Debra was allegedly strangled by Bulger, her remains exhumed from a shallow grave.

 Debra Davis was the girlfriend of Bulger’s partner, Steve “The Rifleman” Flemmi, who testified that Bulger killed her.
 The jury did not convict Bulger of the slaying.

-“This son of a b**** should look every one of his victims in the eye when they speak,” Davis said.
-“You piece of s***, look at me!”
+“This son of b—- should look every one of his victims in the eye when they speak,” he said.
+“You piece of s—, look at me!”
 Bulger looked up at the front of the courtroom, raising his hand from a pad he scribbled on and began to turn slowly.
 He shot a brief glance at the podium but then turned to look at the judge.
 Davis, weeping, did not notice.

 Bulger was convicted of racketeering, extortion and money-laundering in August after a rancorous two-month trial, with a federal jury linking him to 11 killings.
 Federal prosecutors urged District Judge Denise Casper to hand down a life sentence for the longtime fugitive, calling him one of the city’s “most violent and despicable criminals.”